CloudWithChris/cloudwithchris.com/content/person/glensmall/index.md

 Type: "guest"
 Website: ""
 YouTube: ""
+Description: "Glen has spent the last 25 years working in software development, database design, data science, solution architecture and cloud migrations.
+He has built numerous teams and capabilities, most recently helping to build the FastTrack for Azure team at Microsoft.
+He now works as an Analytics Specialist Manager at Amazon Web Services."
 ---
-I've spent that last 25 years working in software development, database design, data science, solution architecture and cloud migrations.
-In my career I've build numerous teams and capabilities, most recently helping to build the FastTrack for Azure team at Microsoft.
+I've spent the last 25 years working in software development, database design, data science, solution architecture and cloud migrations.
+In my career I've built numerous teams and capabilities, most recently helping to build the FastTrack for Azure team at Microsoft.
 I now work as a Analytics Specialist Manager at Amazon Web Services.